NYULibraries/library.nyu.edu-style_guide/_guides/items.markdown

 title: Item Lists
 published: true
 layout: guide
+Description: |
+  # Description
+  This is a description of the item lists.
+  ## More informaiton
+  More goes here.
 ---
-## Description

-Here is a description.

 <div class="flex-blocks">
   <div class="block">
     <h2 class="heading--block">Link lists</h2>